 Venue: Seminar Hall, Kerala School of Mathematics.

 Abstract: This talk is about finite groups and their representation theory.
-Given a group G and two Gelfand subgroups H and K of G, associated to an irreducible representation \pi of G, there is a notion of H and K being correlated with respect to \pi in G. This notion was defined by Benedict Gross in 1991.
+Given a group and two Gelfand subgroups and of , associated to an irreducible representation of , there is a notion of and being correlated with respect to in .
+This notion was defined by Benedict Gross in 1991.
 The talk will not assume much background material.
 Towards the end of the talk, we’ll present some recent results regarding this theme (which are joint with Arindam Jana).

 Title: Nice ideals, their role in ideal convergence and some thoughts